adobe/asset-compute-example-workers/projects/worker-metadata/README.md

 The generated metadata is merged with the XMP metadata extracted from the asset by AEM.
 Custom metadata can be shown in AEM by adding a new or modifying an existing [Metadata Schema Form](https://docs.adobe.com/content/help/en/experience-manager-65/assets/administer/metadata-schemas.html).

-The worker is based on [Project Firefly](https://github.com/AdobeDocs/project-firefly) and the [aio](https://github.com/adobe/aio-cli) developer tool.
+The worker is based on [App Builder](https://developer.adobe.com/app-builder/) and the [aio](https://github.com/adobe/aio-cli) developer tool.

 ## Install